Randhum/Infinitrain/README.md

 > Note this is AI Generated Content.
-Just explore the idea a little.
+Enjoy exploring the thought-experiment :)

 # INFINITRAIN — Swiss Precision Gravity Battery